 Next is the image.
-When rendered correctly, the image is also a link, which makes it much easier for someone using a mobile device.
+When rendered correctly, the image is also a link.
+This makes it much easier for someone using a mobile device.
 All users have to do is click on the image with their finger or thumb.

-But occasionally there are Facebook gremlins at work, which are the result of background code tags going wrong.
+But occasionally there are Facebook gremlins at work.
+These are the result of some background code tags going wrong.

-Facebook uses a system based on what is called Open Graph tags.
+Facebook uses a system based on what is called Open Graph tags (OG).
 These meta tags set the parameters for all the text and Facebook image sizes in a shared post on Facebook.

-These are the two possible results when this meta property og image content tag for your image URL is malformed.
+These are the two possible results when this meta property OG image content tag for your image URL is malformed.
 One is gray box and the other is no image at all.

 Both results are going to get you a lot less attention and engagements for your post.
 Some social media marketers say, no image, no clicks.
 The expression is very true, so you need to fix the problem.